 Step 6: Soak Bell Pepper Seeds

-Cover the pots with a clear plastic bag or a plastic dome that comes with seed starting pots.
+Cover the pots with a clear plastic bag or a plastic dome that comes with seed starting pots, and keep the pots out of direct sunlight.
 Inspect the soil daily to ensure that it does not dry out completely.
 Water the soil so that it remains moist.
 Avoid overwatering the seeds because it can lead to fungal infestations.

 Step 8: Keep the Seeds Warm

-Maintain the 80 F temperature under the heat lamp.
-Keep the bell peppers under the heat for 16 hours a day.
-Always check the soil temperature to ensure that it remains between 80 and 90 F during the daytime.
-Turn the heat lamp off for eight hours at night so that the soil temperature remains above 60 F. Continue to repeat the heat and light conditions until the seeds germinate.
+Ideally, maintain an 80 F soil temperature and provide light from a fluorescent tube or "grow light" for 16 hours a day.
+Turn off the light for eight hours at night, and ensure the soil temperature remains above 60 F. Continue to repeat the heat and light conditions until the seeds germinate.

 Step 9: Thin the Seedlings